roblillack/tdoc/README.md

 [![Downloads](https://img.shields.io/crates/d/tdoc.svg)](https://crates.io/crates/tdoc)
 [![Docs.rs](https://docs.rs/tdoc/badge.svg)](https://docs.rs/tdoc)

-A command-line tool and Rust library for handling all kinds of text documents (Markdown, HTML, FTML - Formatted Text Markup Language).
+A command-line tool and Rust library for handling all kinds of text documents (Markdown, HTML, Gemini, and FTML - Formatted Text Markup Language).

 This project is a partial rewrite of the Go library available at https://github.com/roblillack/ftml, bringing FTML support to the Rust ecosystem with improved performance and memory safety.